 Favorite Mountain Moments: Backcountry skiing, hut trips, and participating in several endurance ski-mountaineering races.

 Philosophy: “I feel it is our role to be a patient advocate, teach our patients to advocate for themselves and provide a supportive environment.
-I’d like St. Vincent Hospital grow as a place people come to, not because they are sick, but because they hope to remain healthy.”
+I’d like St. Vincent Health grow as a place people come to, not because they are sick, but because they hope to remain healthy.”